ckeditor/ckeditor5/docs/features/ui-language.md

 </table>

 <info-box>
-	If you want to help translate CKEditor 5 into your native language, join the [CKEditor 5 project on Transifex](https://www.transifex.com/ckeditor/ckeditor5/).
+	If you want to help translate CKEditor&nbsp;5 into your native language, join the [CKEditor&nbsp;5 project on Transifex](https://www.transifex.com/ckeditor/ckeditor5/).
 Your help will be much appreciated!
 </info-box>

 ## Related features

-CKEditor 5 has other features that will help you control the content language:
+CKEditor&nbsp;5 has other features that will help you control the content language:

 * {@link features/language Text part Language}  &ndash; Set the language of the selected content part to support multilingual texts.